flipkart-incubator/ios-inline-youtube-view/README.md

 <br />

 **Load the iframe.
 If it is not loaded right now, the InlineYoutubeView will give a playerViewDidBecomeReady callback when it loads up.
-If it is loaded we will simply call the method right now to start up the video.**
+If it is loaded we will simply call the method right now to start up the video.
+Do remember to setup the UI properties like frame/bounds before this step**

 ObjectiveC
 ```objective-c